 All the states, agreements and allocations listed in both numbered lists in 11.3.5.4 (Non-AP, non-AP MLD, and non-PCP STA reassociation initiation procedures) item c) are deleted or reset to initial values.

-The MLME shall transmit an Association Request frame to the AP or PCP or the MLME shall transmit an Association Request frame with Basic variant Multi-Link element in the Association Request frame that indicates the AP MLD to an AP affiliated with the AP MLD.
-The RSNE contained in the MLME-ASSOCIATE.request primitive shall be included in the Association Request frame.
+The non-AP STA(#2894) shall transmit an Association Request frame to the AP or PCP or a non-AP STA affiliated with the non-AP MLD(#2894) shall transmit an Association Request frame with Basic variant Multi-Link element in the Association Request frame(#1211) to an AP affiliated with the AP MLDThe RSNE contained in the MLME-ASSOCIATE.request primitive shall be included in the Association Request frame.
 The RSNE shall specify exactly one pairwise cipher suite and exactly one AKM suite.
 If the MLME-ASSOCIATE.request primitive contained the EmergencyServices parameter equal to true, an Interworking element with the UESA field set to 1 shall be included in the Association Request frame.

 If an Association Response frame is received with a status code of SUCCESS, a DMG STA shall write to each of the following MIB attributes the corresponding subfield of the DMG BSS Parameter Configuration field of the DMG Operation element received from the AP or PCP to which it requested association: